meshhq/MeshStudioWebsite/content/work/symetra.md

 Mesh engineers performed a landscape analysis and evaluated several different on-premise and hosted API management vendor tools.
 We recommended that Symetra adopt [Kong](https://getkong.org), by [Mashape](https://techcrunch.com/2015/04/28/mashape-open-sources-its-kong-api-management-platform/), because of its rich ecosystem of plugins, first-party Docker support, and its ability to be deployed on-premise with ease.

 Our team also recommended that Symetra adopt [Docker](https://www.docker.com/), a containerization technology, to deploy both Kong and their application servers.
 We worked closely with Symetra architects to ensure that Docker could be deployed on Symetra's Linux VMs, and we then deployed the first Docker container inside of a Symetra data center.
+This technology stack was completely new in the Symetra enterprise, so the Symetra team relied on Mesh for leadership and troubleshooting.

 Our engineers developed and deployed the Platform API as recommended.
 The service consisted of a Windows Server behind a Kong API with [LDAP authentication](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol), all deployed inside of Symetra's [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing)).
 This project was used to demonstrate the viability of the platform to other Symetra internal teams.

 ### Results

 Over the course of several months, we were able to deliver a suite of recommendations for how Symetra should build their API platform.
 We also successfully deployed a service built with our recommendations into Symetra's network that serves as a prime example for how Symetra can modernize access to the rest of their resources.
+This success is being used to drive the adoption of these technologies and concepts at Symetra.